ianpkennedy/EmbeddedProgramming/SPI DAC/README.md

+## SPI DAC

 Using SPI communication to produce sinusoidal and triangular waves.
+The primary microcontroller  (PIC32) communicates with a DAC chip over SPI to generate the corresponding signals.

 Demo: